Front Page Detectives

 Source: Public Domain

 Charles “Lucky” Luciano was the original gangster, credited with helping create the American mafia as we know it today.
-After starting his illicit career in the Five Points Gang in NYC, luck ran out for the Italian-born crime boss when he was nailed by relentless gangbuster Thomas Dewey and sent to prison in 1936 – for being a common pimp.
+After starting his illicit career in the Five Points Gang in New York City, luck ran out for the Italian-born crime boss when he was nailed by relentless gangbuster Thomas Dewey and sent to prison in 1936 – for being a common pimp.

 Article continues below advertisement